dbarrena/InstaJ/README.md

 # InstaJ
-InstaJ is a bot written in Java desgined to automate likes, comments and follows to a certain Instagram account, InstaJ uses the open Instagram session in Google Chrome so no personal credentials are asked for.
+InstaJ is a bot written in Java designed to automate likes, comments and follows to a certain Instagram account, InstaJ uses the open Instagram session in Google Chrome so no personal credentials are asked for.

 InstaJ is a free open source project, the end user assumes all the responsability for the use of this tool.